mtumilowicz/scala-zio2-zstream-workshop/README.md

             * the reason why we can hook sink with pipeline
                 * if a pipeline was just a function we would have very limited ability to compose it with other streaming data types
+            * result of combining a pipeline with a sink/stream is a new sink/stream
         * `type ZIO[-R, +E, +A] = ZChannel[R, Any, Any, Any, E, Nothing, A]`
 * under the hood
     * implicit chunking